amanadhav/ClassQ/README.md

 python scripts/correctness.py
 ```

-runs after a chaos burst to verify `confirmed_count <= capacity` for every section. prints a green banner if the invariant held, red if anything was oversold.
+Runs after a chaos burst to verify `confirmed_count <= capacity` for every section.
+Prints a green banner if the invariant held, red if anything was oversold.

 ## Project layout